nickpreston24/kiyap/README.md

 https://kiyapp.herokuapp.com/

 ## To Test locally:
-1. Clone Kiyapp with `git clone https://github.com/MikePreston17/kiyap.git`
+1. Clone Kiy'app with `git clone https://github.com/MikePreston17/kiyap.git`
 2. Run `npm install` in the project folder.
 3. Make sure you have MongoDB installed and `mongod` running.
 4. Run `npm run start` to start the application in develop mode.